 1.)
 Cognitive Behavior Therapy

 When it comes to social anxiety treatment, cognitive behavioral therapy (CBT) is by far the most effective.
-Simply put, CBT requires you to consider your thought patterns about social situations and develop techniques to modify your behavior. ⁷
+CBT requires you to consider your thought patterns about social situations and develop techniques to modify your behavior. ⁷

 CBT is a very personal process and your experience will likely differ from another person’s.
-However, it has been an integral part for many in overcoming social anxiety, and chances are it will be for you too.
+However, it has been an integral part of many in overcoming social anxiety, and chances are it will be for you too.

 2.)
 Slowly Put Yourself in Anxiety-Inducing Situations